-iNEMI’s deployment projects address the technology gaps identified by the roadmap and our gap analysis process, as well as by our members and the technology needs defined through industry workshops and other outreach activities.
+iNEMI’s projects address the technology gaps identified by the roadmap and our gap analysis process, as well as by our members and the technology needs defined through industry workshops and other outreach activities.
 By leveraging the efforts and resources of multiple participants, these collaborative projects reduce the risk and cost to any one organization.

 Successful projects are those that effectively address knowledge gaps, solving a common industry problem by working together.
 These projects bring together representative groups of companies from within the full supply chain to provide an industry-wide response.
 Direct alignment with member companies’ commercial interests is another critical factor for success.